StarRocks/starrocks/docs/loading/BrokerLoad.md

 >
 > Broker Load supports accessing Google GCS only according to the S3A protocol.
 Therefore, when you load data from Google GCS, you must replace the prefix in the GCS URI you pass as a file path into `DATA INFILE` with `s3a://`.

-For detailed syntax and parameter descriptions, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md).
+In the preceding example, `StorageCredentialParams` represents a group of authentication parameters which vary depending on the authentication method you choose.
+For more information, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md#google-gcs).

 #### Load data from other S3-compatible storage system